 Too many promotional messages (not enough valuable content)

 They don't reply to messages sent through social media

 Some of the top reasons these items above occur:

-- You don't have the time to dedicate to social media or respond to comments and messages
+You don't have the time to dedicate to a social media strategy or respond to comments and messages

 Some Quick Tips